Rich8719/jscourse/homework-submission.md

 git pull upstream master
 ```

+When you pull from upstream, you might get a weird looking screen in your terminal.
+This is a text-editor called vim, and git is asking you to write a merge message.
+You don't actually need to do this, because a default message is written for you.
+Simply type `:x` to exit and save vim. **REMEMBER THIS COMMAND!!!!**

 Do your homework in the `homework` folder, typically in a file or folder called `starter`

 When finished, save your work, then check your git status: